splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/0-overview.md

 :::

-To demonstrate these concepts in action, we will [put them together](./3-put-together.md) to create two different programs: one that calculates change and another that creates a drawing using [splashkit](https://splashkit.io).
+To demonstrate these concepts in action, we will [put them together](./3-put-together.md) to create two different programs: one that calculates change and another that creates a drawing using [SplashKit](https://splashkit.io).

 The change calculator will demonstrate the process of calculating change for a vending machine.
 This program will read the cost and amount paid from the user, and will then output the number of coins that need to be returned.
-The output of several runs of this program are shown below.
+The output of several runs of this program is shown below.

 ```sh
 $ dotnet run